MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ## Adding Google sign-in to your Unity Game

 The code to get Google sign-in working is fairly minimal.
-There is the initialization code, which you will put in your Start (or anywhere you are initializing or starting up your app).
+There's the initialization code, which you'll put in your Start (or anywhere you're initializing or starting up your app).

 This can be in different places, depending on the architecture and framework of your game or app.
 In any case, the code below will initialize Google Play Games.